Countries With Easy Immigration Laws

 Canada also offers a simple path for citizenship.
 The most common way to get residency in Canada is to get a job offer from a Canadian company.
 After becoming a permanent resident, you can apply for naturalization as a Canadian citizen after four years.
 Other requirements include: If you are 14 to 64 years of age, you must send documents that show that you can speak and understand English or French.
 You will have to pass a citizenship test.
 If you wait until you are older, these requirements do not apply.
 Canada does allow dual citizenship.

 The lowest cost second passport for purchase program is offered by the Caribbean island of Dominica.
 For an investment of US $100,000 plus fees you can acquire a second passport.
 In order to become a citizen of Dominica, the interested party must choose between two options: making a donation to the government (paying a fee) or buying real estate.
 If you buy real estate on the island, you must prove you have the capital prior to beginning the process.
 I strongly suggest the purchase option.
-For more on this, you can reach me at email@example.com.
+For more on this, you can contact our office HERE.

 The catch in Nicaragua is that you must spend 180 days a year in the country to maintain your visa.
 Panama doesn’t have a physical presence requirement.
 Thus, the Nica program is generally only used by those who don’t qualify for Panama’s friendly nation reforestation visa.

 I hope you’ve found this article on countries with easy immigration laws to be helpful.
-For more information on these and other residency programs, or for assistance on any second passport program, please contact us below by filling out the form.
-Thank you.
-We’ll be happy to assist you with a second passport an.
+For more information on these and other residency programs, or for assistance on any second passport program, please contact us HERE.